 I used to glamorize the managerial track because climbing the corporate ladder seemed to be the default option.

 First become a UX Designer, then a Senior UX Designer, then a UX Manager, then UX Director…and maybe VP of User Experience?

 Then I saw the day-to-day jobs of actual managers.

 Design managers rarely design, especially in the enterprise.
 They’re in meetings most days.
 They’re managing schedules, approving vacation time, presenting to executives, or flying around the country selling UX to the rest of the organization.

 There’s a whole slew of non-design BS that managers deal with.
 I’ve heard on more than one occasion from design managers “I wish I can just go back and design again.”

-In a sense, management is its own type of design.
-Good managers design the work environment such that the people they’re managing can get their work done.
+But management is its own type of design.
+Good managers design the work environment so that their team can deliver results.
+They…

 The Hidden Third Track